3 June marks the United Nations’ World Bicycle Day (adopted by the UN in 2018).

 - Stake summer flowering bulbs such as gladioli.

-- Remove suckers from ornamental trees and roses.
+- Deadhead shrub roses.
+Remove suckers from ornamental trees and roses.

-- Tie-in climbing & rambling roses as horizontally as possible to encourage better flowering.
+- Tie-in climbing and rambling roses as horizontally as possible to encourage better flowering.

-- Deadhead flowers – eg delphinium & lupin – to encourage a second flowering.
+- Deadhead perennial flowers – eg delphinium, daisies & lupin – to encourage a second flowering.

 - Remove flowerheads from euphorbias, pruning to ground level to encourage strong new growth.
-Euphorbia sap can cause skin irritation and is sticky.
+Be careful as euphorbia sap is sticky and can cause skin irritation.

 - After flowering, cut back oriental poppies for a fresh rosette of growth.